-None of our officers or directors has been convicted of a crime in the past 5 years (excluding traffic violations or similar misdemeanors).
-None of our officers or directors had been a party to any proceeding during the past 5 years that resulted in an order or decree enjoining them from violations of securities laws or finding that they violated securities laws.
-Each of our officers and directors is a U.S. citizen.
+None of our officers or directors or Mr. Koretsky has been convicted of a crime in the past 5 years (excluding traffic violations or similar misdemeanors).
+None of our officers or directors or Mr. Koretsky has been a party to any proceeding during the past 5 years that resulted in an order or decree enjoining them from violations of securities laws or finding that they violated securities laws.
+Each of our officers and directors and Mr. Koretsky is a U.S. citizen.